bagder/uncurled/maintain/features.md

 # Feature development

 Doing feature development is usually what triggered and started the Open Source project.
-In is only natural that the share of your time that is spent on feature development decreases over time in software projects as other activities grow and grow.
+It is only natural that the share of your time that is spent on feature development decreases over time in software projects as other activities grow and become dominant.

 In many ways, success and user growth work as a brake for feature development.